Grants, Credit & Fellowships

 Internships for Credit

-Note: This information does not apply to internships completed as part of a Bates course requirement nor will it allow you to receive credit toward a degree requirement.
-If you have questions about a specific course which requires completion of an internship, or questions about designing an independent study, please contact the academic department or the Registrar’s Office.
+Note: This information does not apply to internships completed as part of a Bates course requirement.
+If you have questions about a specific course that requires the completion of an internship, or questions about designing an independent study, please contact the academic department or the Registrar’s Office.

-Applications for credit are due by the following dates or two weeks before the internship begins, whichever comes first:
+Applications for internship for credit are due by the following dates or two weeks before the internship begins, whichever comes first:

 Bates College ranks fourth in the nation for Fulbright U.S. student awards.
 Students interested in applying for prominent nationally competitive awards such as the Fulbright, Rhodes and Watson should contact Dr. Robert Strong, Director of National Fellowships, at email@example.com and visit the Graduate Fellowship Committee’s homepage.